hmunye/tcp/README.md

 # tcp

-TCP implementation in user-space designed for learning purposes, using the TUN/TAP interface.
+TCP implementation in user-space, built for learning purposes, using the TUN/TAP interface.

 > [!WARNING]
 > Not suitable for production use.